projectacrn/acrn-hypervisor/doc/reference/hardware.rst

 ACRN assumes the following conditions are satisfied from the Platform BIOS

-* All the PCI device BARs should be assigned resources, including SR-IOv VF BARs if a device supports.
+* All the PCI device BARs should be assigned resources, including SR-IOV VF BARs if a device supports.

 * Bridge windows for PCI bridge devices and the resources for root bus, should be programmed with values that enclose resources used by all the downstream devices.